A Practical Tutorial on Graph Neural Networks: Preliminaries

-Represent items, entities, or objects, which can naturally be described by quantifiable attributes and their relationships to other items, entities, or objects.
+\textbf{Vertices} represent items, entities, or objects, which can naturally be described by quantifiable attributes and their relationships to other items, entities, or objects.
 We refer to a set of \numV vertices as \V and the \addth{i} single vertex in the set as \vidx{i}.
-In a graph representing a social network, the vertices might represent people (see Figure~\ref{fig:gtypesocial}).
 Note that there is no requirement for all vertices to be homogenous in their construction.